carbonpanda/carbonpanda.github.io/_drafts/Modding_and_flashing_Sonoff Basic.md

 # Flashing Tasmota

-Steps
+Steps:

 1. Follow [DrZZs updated flashing instruction](http://drzzs.com/updated-sonoff-basic-flashing/) to flash the latest Tasmota firmware.
-Remember set the Sonoff to programming mode by pressing down the button on Sonoff while plugging in the FTDI USB to Serial board to the USB port.
+Remember to set the Sonoff to programming mode by pressing down the button on Sonoff while plugging in the FTDI USB to Serial board to the USB port.

    ![FTDI_connection](https://carbonpanda.github.io/images/FTDI_connection.jpg)